Author: Mark Sawicki, Co-Chair, Animation Department, New York Film Academy Los Angeles

 One way to jump into animation quickly without great expenditure is to use stop motion technique to animate clay or objects.
 Clay animation is especially compelling as it lends cialis online itself perfectly to the amorphous transformations offered by drawn animation.
 Puppets by comparison are usually fixed in space and don’t allow for squashing and stretching unless replacement animation is used.

 As the art of sculpture progressed through the centuries adding mineral oil to the clay instead of water solved the problem of clay drying out.
 This clay is called Roma Plastilina and the formula is over 100 years old.
-It is based on the Gudicci Italian modeling clay of the 1800’s.
+It is based on the Gudicci Italian modeling clay of the 1800s.
 It comes in a number of hardness grades from very soft to a hard wax consistency that can be carved.
-It only comes in gray green and white and the oil tends to weep out of the clay during animation.
+It only comes in gray-green and white and the oil tends to weep out of the clay during animation.
 It is marvelous clay for making prototypes.
-If the clay does not contain sulphur the artist can make use of the many rubber mold-making materials as well.
-Sulphur must be excluded from the formula as that chemical reacts with rubber mold making chemicals retarding their ability to set.
+If the clay does not contain sulfur the artist can make use of the many rubber mold-making materials as well.
+Sulfur must be excluded from the formula as that chemically reacts with rubber mold making chemicals retarding their ability to set.

-The use of both Plastilina and baked Polymer clay can be an ideal choice for animation as parts of the character you don’t want to distort such as teeth or eyeballs can be made of hardened Polymer clay and added to the wax clay to allow for a wide range of animation possibilities.
+The use of both Plastilina and baked Polymer clay can be an ideal choice for animation as parts of the character you don’t want to distort such as teeth or eyeballs can be made of hardened Polymer clay and added.

 Our animation and visual effects students work on a variety of projects throughout their studies at NYFA.
 From opening title sequences to claymation to stop motion, our students get hands-on experience with a variety of VFX projects.
 Visit our Animation School page to check out what our students are working on in our variety of program offerings and find a program that interests you.